tuvus/iowa-systems/README.md

 * Clicking and dragging the circle on the slider above the arrow buttons will control zooming the camera.

 #### Controlling the Simulation Speed
-To change the simulation speed you can either click the three buttons in the top left corner or use their hotkeys.
+To change the number of hours the simulated per second you can either click the three buttons in the top left corner or use their hotkeys.
-If the simulation cannot handle the desired speed within it's refresh rate it will display the actual simulation update rate.
-If the simulation update rate is too low consider lowering your desired frames per second or increasing the simulation speed.
+The top left text box shows how many hours are currently being simulated per seccond.
+The target text box shows how many target hours, days, months, weeks, years the simulation is trying to reach in a second.
 * The "II" button pauses the simulation.
 Alternatively press the "/" key.
 * The "<" button slows the simulation by one step.
 Alternatively press the "," key.
 * The ">" button speeds up the simulation by one step.
 Alternatively press the "." key.

+Note: If the top left box value is lower than the target the simulation is not capable of calculating quickly enough.

 #### Bottom-Right Button Group
 Extra buttons are displayed on the bottom-right of the screen.